JaimeIvanCervantes/FaceRecognition/README.md

 Introduction
 ============

-The motivation of this project, is to implement several techniques for face recognition:
+The motivation of this project is to implement several techniques for face recognition:

 * Principal Component Analysis
 * Fisher’s Linear Discriminant Analysis